Chicago Aldermanic Black Caucus

 The Chicago Aldermanic Black Caucus is a bloc of aldermen in the Chicago City Council, designed with the goal of "representing the needs and interests of Chicago's Black communities."
 During the 2019–23 term, the caucus consists of 20 members, out of the council's 50 aldermen.
+As of June 2023, the chair of the caucus is Stephanie Coleman.

 Membership

 Current members

 As of January 2020, the Caucus has 20 members.